Compiled Models, Built-In Exploits: Uncovering Pervasive Bit-Flip Attack Surfaces in DNN Executables: Evaluation

 \subsection{\ding{172} Pervasive Vulnerabilities}

 DNN executables compiled by mainstream DL compilers are extensively vulnerable under BFAs. \T~\ref{tab:base-bits} shows the list of binaries we have trained, compiled, and evaluated based on our study setup in \S~\ref{sec:study-setup}.
-To give an in-depth analysis, we form different comparison groups as follows:

-(1) \textbf{Model Objectives and Structures.} Overall, for both classifiers and generative models, all models have from about 0.52\% to 7.54\% (weighted average 2.21\%) of their \txt\ region bits vulnerable to BFAs where flips each single bit can successfully manipulate model output.
+Overall, for both classifiers and generative models, they have from about 0.52\% to 7.54\% (weighted average 2.00\%) of their \txt\ region bits vulnerable to BFA where flipping any one of the bits leads to a successful attack.
 Here, we consider a bit vulnerable if flipping it causes an image classification model to degrade to a random guesser (i.e., the accuracy drops to $\frac{1}{ \mathrm{\#classes}}$).
 For a GAN model, if, after flipping a bit, 85\% of its outputs' labels changed or either the Fréchet Inception Distance (FID)~\cite{heusel2017gans} or average Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018unreasonable} score becomes higher than their 85th percentile values, we consider the bit vulnerable.

-For quantized models, we notice that their percentages of vulnerable bits are significantly lower than their full-precision versions, especially for \Q\GN\ and \Q\DN, which only have 0.84\% and 0.52\% of \txt\ region bits vulnerable, respectively.
-In a way, this result confirms the observation from prior works that the BFA surface on quantized models is smaller than on full-precision models.
-However, we also note that because quantized models are significantly more complicated in terms of structure, they produce binaries with much larger \txt\ regions after compilation (e.g., for the first \RN\ binary in \T~\ref{tab:base-bits}, its quantized version has a \txt\ section that is 98,044 bytes larger).
-Thus, the absolute number of vulnerable bits is still significant (over 10,000), leaving attackers plenty of room to launch attacks.